Can holistic pelvic care for postpartum recovery help new moms thrive?

 What women need is pelvic floor care that aims to strengthen the pelvic floor tissues, release myofascial trigger points that are causing pain and reconnect the woman’s awareness to this area of the body.
 This is exactly what Holistic Pelvic Care does for women.
 It trains their pelvic floor to once again be supportive to their organs and to release patterns of pain.

 My patients report not only resolution of symptoms, but also a renewed joy in life as they are able to return to the activities they love.
-If you are interested in learning more about how Holistic Pelvic Care™ may benefit you, please contact me to schedule a free consultation.
+If you are interested in learning more about how to care for your body postpartum please consider my book, Healing Your Body Naturally After Childbirth.

 Photo Credit: LibreShot.com